ciatph/webscraper/README.md

 ## Usage

-1. Host this project folder and/or its contents on an http web server.
+1. Host this project folder and/or its contents on an http web server that allows ajax calls over _http_.

 2. Enter a starting (**From**) and ending (**To**) page range indices on which to scrape data.
 Maximum page is currently set to 35.